 The most common diseases in Beagles are those that affect the eyes, skin, and ears.
 The breed is prone to suffer from hereditary or genetic pathologies.

-In general, this breed is quite healthy, so it is not easy for them to catch viruses or develop any health problem.
+This breed is relatively healthy, so it is not easy to catch viruses or develop any health problems.
 There are specific ailments to which beagles are prone.